 2. Whether the Lower Appellate Court is right in holding that the Plaintiff is entitled to a declaration in respect of half of the suit property overlooking the pleadings and the documents of title in the instant case?

-The Supreme Court examined both the issues or questions formed by the High Court and held that none of the above-raised questions were substantial questions of law as there was neither a dispute with regards to the interpretation of any legal effect of any document nor was there a wrong application of law.
+The Supreme Court examined both the issues or questions formed by the High Court and held that none of the above-raised questions was substantial question of law as there was neither a dispute with regards to the interpretation of any legal effect of any document nor was there a wrong application of the law.
 It wasn’t a debatable question as it is already covered by settled precedents or laws.
-Hence, it was wrong on the part of the High court to question the findings of First Appellate Court.
+Hence, it was wrong on the part of the High court to question the findings of the First Appellate Court.

 Principles relating to section 100 CPC summarized by the Supreme Court:-